Factual/braze-engine-integration-ios/README.md

 }
 ```

+Please refer to the [Factual Developer Docs](http://developer.factual.com) for more information about Engine.

-# Demo App
+# Example App

-A demo app is included in this repository to demonstrate the usage of this library. [see here](demo)
+A example app is included in this repository to demonstrate the usage of this library, see [./example](./example) for documentation and usage instructions.